zsakowitz/ithkuil/README.md

 - **Breaking change:** Changed `WithWYAlternative.precededByY` to
   `WithWYAlternative.valueAfterY`

+- **Breaking change:** Renamed export `ALL_DIPTIONGS` to `ALL_DIPTHONGS`

+- **Breaking change:** Zod validators are now only exported from `@zsnout/ithkuil/zod` under the direct names `aspect`, `caseScope`, `partialFormative`, etc., and are no longer available from the core `@zsnout/ithkuil`.

+- **Output change:** All generated words now end in a vowel form, fixing issues with External Juncture.

+- **Output change and bug fix:** Vv forms are now properly generated.
+  Previously, a Stem 3 PRC word may have outputted a Stem 0 CPT Vv form, and vice versa.

+- **Bug fix:** Moved Zod validators into a separate file.
+This fixes an issue where imports were resolved in an order that caused many Zod validators to be `undefined` or in a TDZ when they were expected to have values.

 - Added `STANDARD_VOWEL_TABLE`, an array of vowel forms indexed as would be appropriate for humans.
 Where the previous tables had unexpected behavior